IN SOLIDARITY WE RISE

 Healing, Opportunity, and Justice for Girls

-In Solidarity is a youth-led, intergenerational national gathering of young leaders, advocates, community-based organizations, and policymakers, hosted by Justice + Joy in 2017, 2019 and 2023.
+In Solidarity We Rise is a youth-led, intergenerational national gathering of young leaders, advocates, community-based organizations, and policymakers, hosted by Justice + Joy in 2017, 2019 and 2024.

 Together, the intergenerational and multiracial/multiethnic group strategized, shared solutions, imagined new futures, and made connections between our fields, issues, and approaches to advance healing, opportunity, and justice for all cis and trans girls, and gender-expansive young people.